-Jingle All The Way (no relations to the Arnold Schwarzenegger comedy of the same name) is a Hallmark channel Christmas special done in stop-motion animation and aired in 2011.
-The movie tells the story of a stray husky pup, Jingle, who bonded with a boy named Andrew, and how the miracle of Christmas brought them together permanently.
+Jingle All the Way (no relations to the Arnold Schwarzenegger comedy of the same name) is a Stop Motion animated Hallmark Channel Christmas special made in 2011.
+The special tells the story of a stray husky pup, Jingle, who bonded with a boy named Andrew, and how the miracle of Christmas brought them together permanently.

 It was initially released as a book that accompanies a voice-recognition enabled toy.
 Newer versions of the toy will respond to certain phrases said by key characters on screen.
 So yes, this movie is Merchandise-Driven.

-Jingle And Bell's Christmas Star was released in 2012, and is canonically set one year later.
+A sequel, Jingle and Bell's Christmas Star was released in 2012, and is canonically set one year later.
 In this special, city girl Sofia and her husky pup Bell moves from Palm City to Pineville.
 Can she fit in, especially after a freak snowstorm destroys her family's plan to return to Palm City for a Christmas visit?

 - Animated Adaptation: An adaptation of the book that shipped with the Jingle Interactive Story Buddy plush.